IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - **Phase 3:** Unfreeze file sysetms and resume the Db2 of the instances.

-The `isnap-create.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.
+The `isnap-create.sh` script requires the configuration file `snapconfig.json` to be stored the same directory with read and execute permission for the instance users or group.

 The Storage Protect instance must be running.